MuellerNico/PolyMorph/README.md

 # PolyMorph

+For the officially released version in [Computer Physics Communications](https://www.sciencedirect.com/science/article/pii/S0010465525000840), please see the branch [release-cpc](https://github.com/MuellerNico/PolyMorph/tree/release-cpc)

+## Abstract

+PolyMorph is an extension of [PolyHoop](https://www.sciencedirect.com/science/article/pii/S0010465524000511), a 2D mechanical tissue simulation software for soft particle dynamics developed by Vetter et al. PolyMorph adds a numerical solver for reaction-advection-diffusion equations which allows the modeling of chemical signaling.

+The simulation software is programmed in C++.
+It makes use of finite-difference approximations, explicit Euler time integration, scatter-gather interpolation between Eulerian and Lagrangian reference frames and shared memory parallelism with OpenMP.

+Bachelor's thesis project of Nicolas Müller, ETH Zürich.

 ## Installation and execution
 Use the provided makefile to compile the program.
 Then run the executable, specifying the number of cores available on your machine:
 ```shell